stasl0217/KEnS/README.md

     pip install -r requirements.txt

 ## Run the experiments
-To run the experiments, use:
+To run the experiments for KEns-boost(RotatE), use:

     python ./run.py
     python ./test.py